 Continue up Whitehall past DOWNING STREET SW1, the London home of the Prime Minister, to Horse Guards.

 Walk through the arch on the left to view Horse Guards Parade and the Old Admiralty Offices.
 Walk back through the arch and back onto Whitehall.

-4 bronze lions, the fountains send jets of water 24m into the air.
+Continue up Whitehall, passing the entrance to THE MALL SW1 and Admiralty Arch straight into Trafalgar Square.
+Nelson's Column is guarded by 4 bronze lions, the fountains send jets of water 24m into the air.

 Walk to the top of the TRAFALGAR SQUARE to The National and Portrait Galleries.
-Turn left and walk past the National Gallery then the National Portrait Gallery into PALL MALL EAST SW1.
+Turn left and walk past the National Gallery then the Sainsbury Gallery Wing into PALL MALL EAST SW1.
 Continue straight on crossing HAYMARKET SW1 into PALL MALL SW1.
-Cross Pall Mall and turn left into WATERLOO PLACE SW1.

-turn right onto THE MALL SW1
+turn right onto THE MALL SW1.

 Walk up THE MALL SW1 and take the first road on your right, MARLBOROUGH ROAD SW1, to view St. James's Palace.
 Turn round and walk back down Marlborough Road and then turn right back onto The Mall.